Caring across borders: Memorial Cat Hospital brings life-saving care to Honduran communities

 In six days, the team treated 3,000+ animals across 24 Honduran villages—bringing vital services where none exist.

 “Honduras is one of the poorest countries in the Western Hemisphere,” shared Dr. Folger.
-“In the area we serve, there are no veterinary services of any kind, and if they were available, most people couldn’t afford those services.”
+“In the area we serve, there are no veterinary services of any kind.
+And if they were available, most people couldn’t afford those services.”

 "This is who we are,” said Dr. Folger.
 “As a group of people, veterinarians are kind, generous to a fault, hardworking, moral and ethically bound with a broad sense of decency and respect for all living creatures.”